KUTV: Affiliation switch to CBS and move downtown

 KUTV became a CBS affiliate on September 10, 1995.
 When it joined the network, viewers in Salt Lake City saw The Bold and the Beautiful for the first time, as KSL never carried the soap opera.
-One NBC program remained on KUTV's schedule.
-KSL-TV aired SportsBeat Saturday, a sports highlights show, on Saturday late nights, so it did not pick up Saturday Night Live.
-KUTV continued to air the program through January 1996, when it was discontinued.
+One NBC program remained on KUTV's schedule: Saturday Night Live.
+KSL-TV aired SportsBeat Saturday, a sports highlights show, on Saturday late nights and did not pick up SNL.
+KUTV continued to air the program through January 1996.
 The remaining links to the Hatch era were severed after the switch.
 A new general manager, David Phillips, was installed; Jeffrey Hatch remained president through the end of 1995, and Diane Orr—another member of the Hatch family—was replaced as news director.
 In August, a month before the affiliation switch took effect, Westinghouse announced it would acquire CBS for $5.4 billion.
 The deal closed in November, making KUTV a CBS owned-and-operated station.
 TeleScene continued to be co-owned with the station until it was sold in 1999.